 Every individual owl is protected from harm under the Endangered Species Act.

 Federal lands play the primary role in achieving recovery of the spotted owl.
 The NW Forest Plan serves as the basis for federal forest management.
 The NWFP explicitly acknowledges that nonfederal lands are not guided by the Plan’s federal standard and guidelines, it encourages agencies to work with nonfederal landowners to seek voluntary contributions to owl conservation through mechanisms such as Habitat Conservation Plans, 4(d) Rules, and Safe Harbor agreements.
 Washington State’s comprehensive forest practices regulations complement the federal vision for recovery of the spotted owl, implementing a rule developed in collaboration with environmental groups, federal, state and county officials, and forest landowners.
 In fact, the state’s forest practices rules far exceed the federal expectations for nonfederal contribution to owl conservation.
-Click through the interactive map to see how spotted owls are protected in Washington State.
+See how spotted owls are protected in the interactive map of Washington State.

 Washington State Collaborative Group Develops Consensus Actions to Address Northern Spotted Owl Conservation